Release notes

 The changes mainly impact the developers however we expect that this will create a better customer experience and improve product quality.

-Separated Xi-Util from Xi-Text and Xi-Batch -therefore you now must install Xi-Util alongside the product that you use.
+Separated Xi-Util from Xi-Batch and Xi-Text - therefore you now must install Xi-Util alongside the product that you use if your require it.

 Changes